joseph-a-levine/authoring/_older/march_2024.md

 - [This paper](https://ftrebbi.com/research/TW.pdf) is somewhat interesting, in using standard panel econometrics to try to identify networks among insurgent groups.
 I'm including it here because I might use it for my machine learning proposal.

-### Other reading
+### Other: Harry Potter

-I'm about two-thirds through a memoir by the webmaster of the largest harry potter fansite, covering 2003-2007, the last three books.
+I'm about two-thirds through a memoir by the webmaster of the largest Harry Potter fansite, covering 2003-2007, the release of the last three books.
 It's not a good book, but it's a great story.
 Of course, the author is a massive Harry Potter fan, but the level of infection to the pop culture milieu shines through.
 It's a bit of an authorized history (Rowling and the publishers all sat down for interviews) but more revealing for that, as long as you remember.
 The author has disavowed Rowling very strongly since the trans stuff.
 Also, the Spartz's (the Nonlinear ones) keep showing up in the book; it is a small world.

 I have a memory of being in middle school, and getting called to the principal's office because my dad was there.
-Apparently I had hidden a book which had *just* gotten released from my sisters, so that *I* could finish it before they did; I guess my parents hadn't wanted to buy more than one book and overestimated my sharing abilities.
+Apparently I had hidden a book which had *just* gotten released from my sisters, so that *I* could finish it before they did; I guess my parents overestimated my sharing abilities and/or hadn't wanted to buy more than one book.
 He had driven all the way to school to scold me and make me tell him where the book was hidden, so my sisters could read it.
 It couldn't have been Harry Potter (I started middle school the same year book 7 was released, but it came out during summer vacation), so I'm not sure what book was.
 But I do remember being infected by the mania that book releases had in the 2000s.
 According to the Harry Potter book, that wasn't a thing before Harry Potter, and it certainly hasn't been a thing since.
 Now *there's* a secular religion if there ever was one.

+### Other: Animal welfare stuff

+I recently re-read Coetzee's "The Lives of Animals"; this is my favorite book about animal welfare, and I haven't been able to find anything like it.
+One friend recommended Derrida's "The Animal That Therefore I Am," so i tried reading a contential for the first time since 2016.
+I sill find the philosophy obscurantist and irrelevant, but there are lucid bits, and the writing is quite fun (tho I suspect some bits are even better in French: "‘Can they suffer?’ amounts to asking ‘Can they not be able?’
+And what of this inability?").
+Two fun quotes:

+> “The confusion of all nonhuman living creatures within the general and common category of the animal is not simply a sin against rigorous thinking, vigilance, lucidity, or empirical authority, it is also a crime.
+Not a crime against animality, precisely, but a crime of the first order against the animals, against animals.
+Do we consent to presume that every murder, every transgression of the commandment ‘‘Thou shalt not kill’’ concerns only man (a question to come), and that, in sum, there are crimes only ‘‘against humanity’’?”
+(Derrida and Mallet, 2008, p.
+48)

+> “[S]ome great Jewish writers and thinkers of this century were obsessed by the question of the animal: Kafka, Singer, Canetti, Horkheimer, Adorno.
+By insisting on inscribing that in their work, they will have contributed to an interrogation of rationalist humanism and of the solid ground of its decisions.
+Victims of historic catastrophes have in fact felt animals to be victims also, comparable up to a certain point to themselves and their kind.”
+(Derrida and Mallet, 2008, p.
+105) {% sidenote "fonte-id" "This is Derrida's own translation of Elisabeth de Fontenay from English to French, which was then translated back to English by Mallet.
+I can't find the original source, and would welcome it. " %}

+### Other

+I read five books about Everest in February.
+Cool mountain.
+Happy to chat about it if anyone's interested.

 ## Links